 - Don’t give up and restart with a new experience.

-- Be creative, unique, and do something new.
+- Be creative and unique, and do something new.

 Tim Ferriss wrote the four-hour workweek, consistently on the New York Times bestseller list.
 He said he got turned down by over 20 different publishers before he got one.
 Colonel Sanders knocked on doors for his fried chicken recipe and got turned down a thousand and nine times before someone finally took him up on his recipe.
 Imagine that going around a thousand different times.

 These people knew that there were no failures; there were only outcomes.
 That success, we’ve got to push past these blocks.
 We have to persevere and achieve our massive results.

 Top 5 ideas from Tools of Titans book

 1. No matter who you are and what you do, health comes first if you want to succeed.
 It includes physical and mental health about physical health.
 There are many tactics on what to do and how to do it from AcroYoga.
 It requires a partner to do simple jogging every day.
 For mental health, most people in the book are doing meditation.

 2. If you want to succeed, you need a morning routine.
 From Bill Gates to Tim Ferriss and all successful people wake up early.
 Every single person has a unique morning routine that works for him.
 Most of them have some common things when it comes to these routines.
 But you must find what works for you in the book.

 3. If you want to be successful, you must read books.
-Another thing common in almost all people in the book is reading many books.
+Another common thing in almost everyone in the book is reading many books.
 One book can change your life.
 But for this to happen, you must read it.
 From the book, you can make great reading lists for future years.
 If you’re not reading, you’re not learning anything new.
 If you’re not learning anything new, then you’re lagging.